jwang1133/BCB546_HW1/README.md

 ```

 \##this line of code write the **header line** to the file **maize\_genotypes.txt**,so that after we transpose the file, we can have the **SNP\_ID** in the file.

+- **Next I subset the data for the maize group and the teosinte group**

 ```
 grep -E "(ZMMIL|ZMMLR|ZMMMR)" fang_et_al_genotypes.txt >> maize_genotypes.txt